Use these 7 tips to Remain Calm Instead

 4. Give yourself permission to NOT respond.

 If this is someone with authority over you, like a boss, simply say that you’ll look into the matter and get back to them.
-If responding immediately is absolutely required, keep it noncommittal and to a minimum until you can calm down enough to clear your head and formulate your most constructive response.
+If responding immediately is absolutely required, keep it noncommittal and to a minimum.
+Wait until you can calm down enough to clear your head and formulate your most constructive response.

 5. Slow down.